oracle-livelabs/security/database/advanced/database-vault/database-vault_70.md

 ## Task 3: Create a Trusted Path / Multi-factor Authorization

+A trusted path between the application and the database helps ensure that only the application can use the application password to authenticate to the database.
+This can be considered a form of multi-factor authorization because there are multiple factors required to authenticate to the database with the schema username and password.
+In this task you will see how to enforce additional factors such as hostname, IP address, or program name, to match your requirement in order for the schema account to authenticate.

 1. Go back to your Glassfish app and click [**Search Employee**] again

     ![DB Vault](./images/dv-031.png "HR App - Search Employees")

-2. And click [**Search**]
+2. And click [**Search**] two or three times.
+This step will create multiple connections from the Glassfish application to the Oracle Database.

     ![DB Vault](./images/dv-032.png "HR App - Search")

-3. Go back to your Terminal session and run this query to view the session information associated with the Glassfish application
+3. Go back to your Terminal session and run this query to view the session information associated with the Glassfish application.

     ````
     <copy>./dv_query_employeesearch_usage.sh</copy>